octobercms/october/modules/backend/widgets/table/README.md

 The widget is configured with YAML file.
 Required parameters:

 * `columns` - the columns definitions, see below.
-* `data_source` - The data source class.
+* `dataSource` - The data source class.
 Should specify the full qualified data source class name or alias.
 See the data source aliases below.
 * `key_column` - name of the key column.
 The default value is **id**.
 * `recordsPerPage` - number of records per page.
 If not specified, the pagination will be disabled.
 * `handler` - AJAX data handler name for the automatic data postback.
 The data will be posted only when the AJAX requests posts data to this handler.
 The default value is **onSave**.
 This parameter is applicable only with client-memory data sources.